Skip to content

 Sentiment & Culture

 • AAII Investor Sentiment Survey US — Weekly survey by the American Association of Individual Investors gauging investor sentiment (bullish, bearish, or neutral).
 Provides data on investor psychology and retail investor behavior.
+Weekly readings run from July 1987 to the present.

 • Analytext US — A public repository of parsed textual data from SEC filings, including major sections and financial statement notes from 10-K and 10-Q reports, designed to accelerate business research.